rurounigit/hootspot/README.md

 ## 🚀 Getting Started

+1.  **First-Time Setup: Configure your API Key**
-1. Click the **HootSpot AI icon** in your Chrome toolbar to open the side panel.
+    *   Click the **HootSpot AI icon** in your Chrome toolbar to open the side panel.
-2. In the side panel, expand the **"Configuration"** section.
+    *   Expand the **"Configuration"** section.
-3. You'll need a Google Gemini API key.
+    *   You'll need a Google Gemini API key.
 You can get one for free from **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
-4. Paste your key into the API key input field.
-You can also adjust the maximum character limit for analysis to control costs.
-Click **"Save & Test Configuration"**.
+    *   Paste your key into the API key input field and click **"Save & Test Configuration"**.
 The extension will validate the key.
+This is a one-time setup.

+2.  **Analyze Text from Any Webpage (Recommended Workflow)**
+    *   Highlight any text on a webpage.
+    *   Right-click the selected text.
+    *   Choose **"Analyze selected text with HootSpot"** from the context menu.
+    *   The side panel will open and automatically begin the analysis.

+3.  **Analyze Text Manually**
+    *   Open the side panel by clicking the HootSpot icon.
-5. Once the key is saved, paste any text you want to analyze into the text area and click **"Analyze Text"**.
+    *   Paste any text you want to analyze into the text area.
+    *   Click **"Analyze Text"**.

+4.  **Review the Report**
-6. Scroll down to review the generated report, complete with a visual profile, highlights, and explanations.
+    *   Scroll down to review the generated report, complete with a visual profile, highlights, and explanations.

 ## 📖 The Analyst's Lexicon